goncalojbsousa/gamehub-backlog/README.md

 ## About

 GameHub Backlog is a game backlog tracker designed to help you keep track of your ever-growing library of video games.
+Organize, track, and discover - all in one place!

-## Features
+### Features

 - **Google Authentication:** Securely sign in using your Google account.
 - **Comprehensive Game Database:** Browse and view details of games worldwide using the IGDB API.